Microchip-MPLAB-Harmony/ethercat/apps/ethercat_counter_foe_app/docs/readme_lan9252_samd51.md

         | SPI Chip Select   |  PORT RB11     |
         | Error Select Pin  |  PORT RB31     |

-    **NOTE** - As per the Microcontroller and LAN9252 interrupt support,  EIC/GPIO/PIO pins can be selected for External event registration and event handler processing.
+    **NOTE** - EIC/GPIO/PIO pins for External event registration and event handler processing can be selected based on the micrcontroller and LAN9252 interrupt support.

     ![ethercat_mhc_image](images/lan925x_configuration_option.png)

 5. **EIC**, **QSPI** and **TC0** are configured as per the application requirement.

-6. These are the below PINs configured for the application
+6. The below PINs are configured for the application

     * **QSPI PIN Configuration for EVB_LAN9252_SAMD51**